Literatures and Languages Department (Modern Languages)

 Learning a foreign language entails being able to understand others, being understood by others, as well as discovering the culture of native speakers.
 When learning French, you discover French culture (customs & traditions, food & wine, fashion & movies, art & castles...), as well as a multitude of other Francophone cultures.
 Combined linguistic and cultural knowledge opens lines of communication with millions of people for whom French is their foremost means of communication.

-The following narratives demonstrate how the French language is still very much alive and illustrate why it is pertinent to learn French:
+Narratives demonstrate the French language is still very much alive:

 - During the terrible event of the earthquake in Haiti many TV viewers realized how widely French was spoken on the island and how crucial it was for the workers to be able to communicate in French with the population in desperate need of help.

 - Here at Parkside, a group of students from the political science department is planed a trip to a small village in the Democratic Republic of Congo.
 They will first install a solar system to transform well water into clean and drinking water and then they will teach the population how to use the system.
 While gathering information, they realized that they better be able to speak French if they want to communicate with the people of the village who do not speak English.

-- Recently, a history professor on campus shared an anecdote about one of his former students who chose to research the Universal Exposition as a project for his history class.
+- Recently, a history professor on campus shared an anecdote about a former student who chose to research the Universal Exposition as a project for his history class.
 With surprise, he realized that the majority of his documents were written in French.
 Unfortunately, this student had not pursued French and was left reading his articles with a French-English dictionary.